code4romania/war-support-points-of-interest-map/README.md

-# HIV Testing Centers
+# Hartă Sprijin de Urgență

 [![GitHub contributors][ico-contributors]][link-contributors]
 [![GitHub last commit][ico-last-commit]][link-last-commit]
 [![License: MPL 2.0][ico-license]][link-license]

-The application helps users more easily locate health centers in Romania where they can get tested for HIV.
+The application helps people more easily locate collection centers in Romania where they can donate for the refugees of the Russian invasion of Ukraine.

 [Contributing](#contributing) | [Built with](#built-with) | [Deployment](#deployment) | [Feedback](#feedback) | [License](#license) | [About Code for Romania](#about-code-for-romania)